-John and I newbies to the RV world- inundated and overwhelmed with information.
+John and I were newbies to the RV world- and totally inundated and overwhelmed with information.

-There was SO much information out there to swallow!
-We read blogs, devoured RV manufacturer information, combed through national camping organizations, scoured catalogs, and signed up for RV facebook groups.
+There was SO much information to swallow!
+We read blogs, devoured RV manufacturer information, combed through national camping organizations, scoured catalogs, and signed up for RV Facebook groups.

 We said things like this:

 Oh, crap.
 Are we really going to launch into this lifestyle?